verboompj/Networking/Accelerated Networking & Performance Testing.md

 * Reduced jitter
 * Decreased CPU utilization

-And it does all this magic by bypassing the virtual switch in the host , offloading directly to the physical NIC of the Host machine your VM is running on.
+And it does all this magic by bypassing the virtual switch in the VM Host , offloading directly to the physical NIC of the Host machine your VM is running on.

 ### Tools and Tests